Relational Models for the Lambek Calculus with Intersection and Constants: Introduction

+Interpretations of the Lambek calculus on residuated monoids of all binary relations on a non-empty set $W$ are called {\em unrelativised} or {\em square} R-models.
+Unrelativised R-models give natural semantics for $\LE$; the completeness theorem was proved by Andr\'{e}ka and Mikul\'{a}s~\cite{AndrekaMikulas1994}.
+Notice that the argument used for proving this completeness result does not easily extend to $\Zero$, $\One$, and $\wedge$.
+Issues with R-models for these extensions form the main topic of this article.

+More precisely, constants~$\Zero$ and~$\One$ ruin completeness w.r.t.\ square R-models, even in the weak sense (see Section~\ref{S:constants} below).
+In order to overcome this, we introduce variations of R-models with non-standard interpretation of constants.

+As for the extension of $\LE$ with intersection, Mikul\'{a}s~\cite{Mikulas2015Synthese,Mikulas2015Studia} proves completeness w.r.t.\ square R-models, but only in the weak sense.
+We show (Section~\ref{S:counterexample}) that this is essential, and strong completeness fails.
+On the other hand, we strengthen Mikul\'{a}s' result by adding constants~$\Zero$ and~$\One$, with non-standard interpretations.
+Our argument also gives an alternative proof of Mikul\'{a}s' result (without constants), which happens to be extendable to an infinitary extension of the calculus, with so-called iterative divisions (Section~\ref{S:iterative}).
+Finally, we show that strong completeness restores for the variant of $\LE$ with meet (intersection) but without product (Section~\ref{S:strong}).
+Thus, the results presented in this article fill some gaps in the theory of R-models for extensions of~$\LE$.

-In order to obtain completeness for $\LL$, one needs to modify definitions of L-models and R-models.
-For L-models, it is sufficient just to remove the empty word from all languages.
-Importantly, this involves modification of division operations, since, e.g., $A \BS A$ in the original formulation always included the empty word (even if $A$ did not).
-(By the way, refraining from the empty word is motivated by linguistic applications, see~\cite[\S\,2.5]{MootRetore}.)
-For R-models, the corresponding modification is {\em relativising.} Namely, we restrict all relations to subsets of a fixed transitive relation $U$, which is called the {\em universal} one.
+In order to provide adequate semantics for the original Lambek calculus~$\LL$, one needs to relax the definition of R-model.
+This is done by {\em relativising} it.
+Namely, instead of all binary relations on $W$ one may now consider only subsets of a fixed transitive relation $U$, which is called the ``universal'' one.
 By transitivity, composition (product) keeps this relativisation in place; for divisions, again, one needs to impose it implicitly: